CADawg/CNameFlatten/README.md

 ![Demo Image](https://github.com/CADawg/CNameFlatten/blob/main/demo/Screenshot_20240307_203950.png?raw=true)

-Setup a TXT record as shown above, and the A and AAAA records will be created from the domain specified in the text record, in this case `domain-proxy.bearblog.dev`.
+Set up a TXT record as shown above, and the A and AAAA records will be created from the domain specified in the text record, in this case `domain-proxy.bearblog.dev`.

 ## Contributing